 - On the page that appears, click the Autonomy Center tab.

-- Automatic Index Creation and Deletion: After you turn on Enable Autonomy Service, the SQL Diagnostics feature is automatically enabled.
-You can click Enable Automatic Index Creation to enable the system to automatically create indexes, or click Enable Automatic Index Deletion to enable the system to automatically delete indexes.
+- Automatic Index Creation and Deletion: After you turn on Enable Autonomy, the SQL Diagnostics feature is automatically enabled.
+You can click Enable Automatic Index Creation to automatically create indexes and click Enable Automatic Index Deletion to automatically delete indexes.